mongpt/Smart_IoT_System_Thesis/README.md

 # 🚀 Real-time Multi-robot System with Custom Hardware and Software
 ![My robot](Robot.png)

 This repository contains the implementation details for the Bachelor's thesis, "Development of Custom Hardware and Software for Real-time Multi-robot System," submitted to Metropolia University of Applied Sciences on April 28, 2025.
-The project focuses on designing a custom I/O board for the Raspberry Pi Compute Module 5 (CM5), a three-port Fast Ethernet switch board, and a Python-based embedded application to enable real-time control of a multi-robot system.
+A compact custom I/O board and 3-port Fast Ethernet switch designed for the Raspberry Pi Compute Module 5
+              (CM5), enabling real-time multi-robot control using Python, WebSocket protocol, and PS4 controller input.
+              The system reads joystick commands, sends them over Ethernet to the robots, and adjusts motor speed via PWM, while continuously streaming RPM feedback for closed-loop control.
+The project utilized a pyRTOS-based scheduler on the robots and multithreading on the remote controller to ensure smooth, responsive operation across all nodes.

 ## 📖 Thesis Document